aharonium/opensiddur.org/posts/HTML/compilations/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 <div class="english">
 The Sanctity of God’s Name

-When the Amidah is read silently, this Ḳedusha is read:
+When the Amidah is read silently, this Kedusha is read:

 You are holy and Your name is holy, and holy ones declare Your glory day by day.
 Blessed are You, Adonai, the holy God (on Shabbat Teshuva: the holy Ruler).